elunna/nerfhack-changelog/README.md

 * Level-teleporting (or branchporting) in hell causes major pain.
 The levelport will still succeed as normal, but costs a large fraction of the hero's HP and energy.
 It also drains the max of both (up to 1d3 each).
 To be fair, the player is warned before this happens and can abort the teleport.
 This also includes the Wizard's Tower and Vlad's Tower.
 * Amulet of Yendor needs only be carried to hint of nearby portals (Spork).
-* Bones file trimming.
-When bones files are left, there's a high chance of items being polymorphed or shuddering away.
-This nerfs the common strategy of dumplog peeking or bones stuffing.
 * Allow performing the invocation whilst hallucinating.

 ### FARMING NERFS